 Self-driving cars are not as close as you think – unless you hire a chauffeur.

 In the mid-1980s Marvin Minsky and Roger Schank predicted the coming AI winter.
 Like a housing bubble or the irrational exuberance of a stock market run, the enthusiasm for AI had ramped up unrealistic expectations and then came crashing down.
 But why?
-It’s important to understand because self-driving cars and the associated technologies are exhibiting many of the same characteristics.
+It’s important to understand that history because self-driving cars are traveling down that same road.

 The Armageddon that brought on the AI winter was when military funding dried up.
 Or, perhaps more accurately, when the military gave up.
 One can almost sense the excitement they must have felt at the idea of “smart bombs” and “smart missiles”.
 But once again, close wasn’t enough.

-And now we turned for wisdom to the linguists, biologists, psychologists, and all the non-programmers who understood how humans did the trick.
+And so we turned for wisdom to the linguists, biologists, psychologists, and all the non-programmers who understood how humans do the trick.

-In any case, the military stopped paying for lack of progress — AI winter fell.
-The AI community settled down for a long winter’s hibernation.
+In any case, the military stopped paying for lack of progress as 99% just wasn’t good enough.
+AI winter fell and AI community settled down for a long winter’s hibernation.

 In a related field, we’ve found that as automatons and robots become more life-like, they become creepier.
 We made good progress until we hit that particular fact.
 If robots are cute little dogs or plastic wheeled robots, we find them interesting, amusing or fun.
 But if they are rubber faced humanoids talking to us we find them, well, creepy.
 And it is so pronounced and difficult to get past that researches gave it a name – the “uncanny valley”.
 If anyone thought about it they’d have realized we’ve known about the effect for quite some time.
 Dolls that look just a little too human but not quite human enough are the stuff of horror movies.
 Manikins lurking in the dark, as if they are about to reach out and grab you, are another favorite monster movie regular.